 4. Offer a resume to use as a reference point

 To help your recommenders get started, give them a resume or a brag sheet listing all your extracurriculars and awards.
 Feel free to let them know about your aspirations, potential majors, and what you hope to accomplish in college.
 You can also refresh their memories regarding particular projects you have completed for them.
 If need be, be sure to provide pre-addressed and stamped envelopes for all the schools to which you’re applying!

 5. Don’t wait until the last minute

 Don’t casually ask someone two days before the recommendation is due.
 You want to give your recommenders advance warning; they should have enough time to compose a thoughtful letter.
 Additionally, there’s no need to harass them on a daily basis to see if they have a finished draft.
 If you give them the necessary deadlines and documents, the occasional check-in should suffice.
 Not only should you ask in advance, but also provide all the necessary information, documents, and deadlines!
 Let your teacher know whether or not the letter should be mailed, emailed, or submitted online.
 By equipping them in advance with all the information and materials they need, you make their lives a lot easier.

 6. Think about the Buckley Amendment

 The Buckley Amendment is a family privacy law that serves as a safeguard of your rights in regard to letters of recommendation.
-Understand, that while you have the right to read these letters, colleges will ask that you waive this right in the interest of receiving more authentic information about you.
+Understand that while you have the right to read these letters, colleges will ask that you waive this right in the interest of receiving more authentic information about you.
 Signing the waiver gives the recommender the flexibility to write freely about you.
 Realistically, no one is likely to agree to write a recommendation for you and then provide a bad recommendation.
-If you do not trust the recommender, then you should not have asked that person.
 In short, choose people you trust and rest assured that confidentiality will work to your advantage.

 7. Say thank you